datastax/python-driver/docs/topics/models.rst

         fields.
 If no fields on the model have been modified since loading, no query will be performed.
 Model validation is performed normally.

+        It is possible to do a blind update, that is, to update a field without having first selected the object out of the database.
+See :ref:`Blind Updates <blind_updates>`

     .. method:: get_changed_columns()

         Returns a list of column names that have changed since the model was instantiated or saved